NixOS/nix.dev/source/contributing/documentation/style-guide.md

 Reserve the largest header (`#`) for the title.

 Use Markdown headers `##` through `###` to divide up content in the body of the document.
-Finer grained headings are not necessarily better.
+Finer-grained headings are not necessarily better.

 ### One line per sentence